 Instead, Apple announced that the regular June event would this time be conducted with "a completely new online experience".
 One thing does remain the same, however, and that's the way that Apple's promotional image for WWDC raises questions.

-The entire month must have seen every part of Apple dashing to get things done, and rushing to just stay ahead of such a fast-changing situation with the coronavirus.
+That's harsh, but then the entire month must have seen every part of Apple dashing to get things done, and rushing to just stay ahead of such a fast-changing situation with the coronavirus.

 Apple supplier Qorvo was one of the first to report it would miss revenue targets, but then Google cancelled its I/O conference, Foxconn saw its worst revenue drop in seven years, and then Apple was closing its stores worldwide.

-Actually, it was closing stores worldwide outside China.
+Or rather, it was closing stores worldwide outside China.
 The good news was that China stores were slowly reopening.
 And then the better news was that Apple said it would continue to pay its retail staff while they were unable to work, and unlimited sick leave if needed.

 That back and forth was ceaseless in March, as some analysts claimed that the regular September iPhone launch could be pushed back months, while other analysts said no, of course it isn't.
 So far suppliers who have weighed in have all said no, things are on schedule.